 The Chrome DevTools network throttling feature lets you imitate degraded network conditions.
 In this article you will learn how to use it and how exactly it works.

-Testing page speed with a slower connection
+How to test a page speed with a slower connection

 In order to throttle the network, first open Chrome DevTools.